Ahmad Maulana Putra

-Ahmad Maulana Putra (born 27 July 1988) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club PSKC Cimahi.
+Ahmad Maulana Putra (born 27 July 1988) is an Indonesian professional footballer who plays as a defensive midfielder.
 He was called The Indonesian Marouane Fellaini by his friends because of his similar hairstyle with that Belgian footballer.

 Club career

 Semen Padang

 He was signed for Semen Padang to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Hizbul Wathan FC

 In 2021, Ahmad Maulana signed a contract with Indonesian Liga 2 club Hizbul Wathan.
 He made his league debut on 27 September against Persijap Jepara at the Manahan Stadium, Surakarta.